Sticky Fingers

 The album featured a return to basics for the Rolling Stones.
-The unusual instrumentation introduced several albums prior was absent; most songs featuring drums, guitar, bass, and percussion as provided by the key members: Mick Jagger (lead vocal, various percussion and rhythm guitar), Keith Richards (guitar and backing vocal), Mick Taylor (guitar), Bill Wyman (bass guitar), and Charlie Watts (drums).
+The unusual instrumentation introduced several albums prior was absent, with most songs featuring drums, guitar, bass, and percussion as provided by the key members: Mick Jagger (lead vocals, various percussion and rhythm guitar), Keith Richards (guitar and backing vocals), Mick Taylor (guitar), Bill Wyman (bass guitar), and Charlie Watts (drums).
 Additional contributions were made by long-time Stones collaborators including saxophonist Bobby Keys and keyboardists Billy Preston, Jack Nitzsche, Ian Stewart, and Nicky Hopkins.
 As with the other albums of the Rolling Stones late 1960s/early 1970s period, it was produced by Jimmy Miller.

-Sticky Fingers is considered one of the Rolling Stones' best albums.
+Sticky Fingers is widely regarded as one of the Rolling Stones' best albums.
 It was the band's first album to reach number one on both the UK albums and US albums charts, and has since achieved triple platinum certification in the US.
-"Brown Sugar” topped the Billboard Hot 100 in 1971.
+"Brown Sugar" topped the Billboard Hot 100 in 1971.
 Sticky Fingers was voted the second best album of the year in The Village Voice's annual Pazz & Jop critics poll for 1971, based on American critics' votes.
-The album is inducted in the Grammy Hall of Fame and included in Rolling Stone magazine's 500 Greatest Albums of All Time list.
+The album was inducted into the Grammy Hall of Fame and included in Rolling Stone magazine's "The 500 Greatest Albums of All Time" list.

 Background

-With the end of their Decca/London association at hand, the Rolling Stones were finally free to release their albums (cover art and all) as they pleased.
+With the end of their Decca/London association at hand, the Rolling Stones were finally free to release their albums (including cover art) as they pleased.
 However, their departing manager Allen Klein dealt the group a major blow when they discovered that they had inadvertently signed over their entire 1960s American copyrights to Klein and his company ABKCO, which is how all of their material from 1963's "Come On" to Get Yer Ya-Ya's Out!
 The Rolling Stones in Concert has since been released solely in America by ABKCO Records.
 The band later sued for their return but without success, settling in 1984.
 The band would remain incensed with Klein for decades for that act.
 Klein died in 2009.

 When Decca informed the Rolling Stones that they were owed one more single, the band submitted a track called "Cocksucker Blues", correctly assuming that this would be refused.
-Instead, Decca released the two-year-old Beggars Banquet track "Street Fighting Man" while Klein retained dual copyright ownership in conjunction with The Rolling Stones of "Brown Sugar" and "Wild Horses."
+Instead, Decca released the two-year-old Beggars Banquet track "Street Fighting Man" while Klein retained dual copyright ownership in conjunction with the Rolling Stones of "Brown Sugar" and "Wild Horses".